Charles Vaughan (priest): Life

 In 1871, Vaughan joined the English Revision Committee, New Testament company, where the text of Westcott and Hort became the working papers source for the Revision Committee.
 Westcott had been an assistant master under Vaughan at Harrow from 1852 to 1859.

-Vaughan was also, with John Llewelyn Davies, co-author of a well-known translation of Plato's Republic.

-He died in 1897 in the Llandaff deanery and was buried within the cathedral grounds.
+Vaughan died in 1897 in the Llandaff deanery and was buried within the cathedral grounds.
 He had married in 1850 Catherine Maria Stanley, youngest daughter of Edward Stanley, Bishop of Norwich.

 F. D. How included Vaughan in the 1904 book Six Great Schoolmasters.

-Suppressed affair at Harrow
+Alleged paedophilia at Harrow

 Until the 1970s no convincing reason for Vaughan's resignation from Harrow School was known.
 Speculation ended when Phyllis Grosskurth discovered the diaries of John Addington Symonds, who attended Harrow School while Vaughan was headmaster.
 The following account based on what Symonds wrote is accepted in some quarters, though uncorroborated; but John Roach writing in the Oxford Dictionary of National Biography points to discrepancies in the dates, and Symonds's own sexual orientation, as reasons to suspend judgement.

 Harrow in the 1840s and 1850s had a schoolboy homosexual culture.
 Jonathan Gathorne-Hardy calls it "an adolescent boy's jungle; a jungle where lust and brute strength raged completely unrestrained".
 Symonds was propositioned numerous times.
 A master at Harrow intercepted a note between two of the boys, and passed it to Vaughan.
 He summoned the whole school immediately, and read the whole letter aloud.
 He then banned the sending of such letters, and the use of female nicknames, and flogged both culprits.

 Through this incident Vaughan was, in the words of Gathorne-Hardy, "... not for the first time... in the grip of a devastating physical passion which he was completely unable to control."
 In early 1858, Alfred Pretor (1840–1908), a spirited, good-looking friend of Symonds, sent Symonds a letter, telling him that he was having an affair with Vaughan, and showed him several love letters.
 Symonds did not mention the incident for over a year, and then in 1859, gave the whole story to John Conington.
 Conington told Symonds to tell his father John Addington Symonds, a doctor.